asnaencorerpg/asnaencorerpg.github.io/dox/ProcessMacro_Property.md

 The following macros are currently available:

-- &amp;# - This is replaced with the current page number.
+- &# - This is replaced with the current page number.
-- &amp;$ - This is replaced with the page count.
+- &$ - This is replaced with the page count.

 Macros may only be described in a Print file label control.
-Only one macro per Label control is allowed (e.g. "Page &amp;# of &amp;$" is not valid).
+Only one macro per Label control is allowed (e.g. "Page &# of &$" is not valid).
 You may, however, describe the same macro more than once per format and/or per print file.

 ### Requirements
 **Namespace:** ASNA.VisualRPG.Runtime